nickfrisch/nickfrisch/readme.md

 <h2 align="left">About me</h2>
 I'm working towards a degree in Computer Engineering with a focus on embedded systems.
 I was a participant in FIRST Robotics for 7 years, gaining a love for autonomous routines, computer vision, and robot localization in that time.
-Hopefully I think up some personal projects to display here on my profile, other than the tried adn true "Hello, World!" on my personal website <href a src="http://www.nickfrisch.tech"/>
+Hopefully I think up some personal projects to display here on my profile, other than "Hello, World!" on my personal website <a href="[url](http://www.nickfrisch.tech)">nickfrisch.tech</a>
 ###

 <p align="left">✨ Creating bugs since ...<br>📚 I'm currently learning ...<br>🎯 Goals: ...<br>🎲 Fun fact: ...</p>